 Many different proteins can lead to the formation of amyloid deposits, but only a few have been linked to significant health problems.
 The type of protein and where it collects determines the type of amyloidosis you have.
 Amyloid deposits may collect throughout your body or in just one area.

 There are different types of amyloidosis, including:

 Primary (systemic AL) amyloidosis.
-This occurs without a known cause, but It has been seen in people with a blood cancer called multiple myeloma.
+This occurs without a known cause, but it has been seen in people with a blood cancer called multiple myeloma.
 This is the most common type of amyloidosis.
-Systemic means it affects the entire body.
+"Systemic" means it affects the entire body.
 The most commonly affected body parts are the kidney, heart, liver, intestines, and certain nerves.
 AL stands for "amyloid light chains," which is the type of protein responsible for this type of amyloidosis.

 Secondary (systemic AA) amyloidosis.
-This is the result of another chronic disease, such as lupus, rheumatoid arthritis, tuberculosis, inflammatory bowel disease (Crohn's disease and ulcerative colitis), and certain cancers.
+This is the result of another chronic inflammatory disease, such as lupus, rheumatoid arthritis, tuberculosis, inflammatory bowel disease (Crohn's disease and ulcerative colitis), and certain cancers.
 It most commonly affects the spleen, kidneys, liver, adrenal gland, and lymph nodes.
 AA means the amyloid type A protein causes this type of amyloidosis.

-Familial, or hereditary, ATTR amyloidosis (AF).
+Familial, or hereditary, amyloidosis (AF).
 This is a rare form that is passed down through families.
-ATTR stands for the amyloid transthyretin (TTR) protein.
+It is caused by an abnormal amyloid transthyretin (TTR) protein, which is made in the liver.
 This protein is responsible for the most common forms of hereditary amyloidosis.

-While some types of amyloid deposits have been linked to Alzheimer's disease, the brain is rarely involved in systemic (body-wide) amyloidosis.
+While some types of amyloid deposits have been linked to Alzheimer's disease, the brain is rarely involved in systemic amyloidosis.